 It is important to remember that one of the prime roles of postgraduate examinations is to maintain standards in healthcare.
 Possession of the FRCA diploma permits trainees to work with reduced levels of clinical supervision.
-It is therefore vital that in order to protect those requiring the services of an anaesthetist in the UK and further afield, the standard of knowledge required to pass the FRCA examination is not reduced and the rigorous process of exam and examiner quality control is not compromised.
-For these reasons, amongst others, it is important to recognize the efforts of our fellow examiners, many of whom are finding it increasingly difficult to get time away from work to perform their examination duties.
+It is therefore vital that in order to protect those requiring the services of an anaesthetist in the UK and further afield, the standard of knowledge required to pass the FRCA examination is not reduced, and the rigorous process of exam and examiner quality control is not compromised.
+For these reasons, amongst others, it is important to recognise the efforts of our fellow examiners, many of whom are finding it increasingly difficult to get time away from work to perform their examination duties.

-Finally, we wish to acknowledge the hard work of the staff in the examinations department of the College without whom the Final FRCA examination would not be the smooth and efficient process that it is.
+Finally, we wish to acknowledge our partners in the delivery of these examinations, the staff in the examinations department of the College, without whom the Final FRCA examination would not be the smooth and efficient process that it is.